tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

 When a color model is loaded for the current level, you can decide to load its palette, thus overwriting the current level palette, or to keep the current animation level palette.

-If the color model is a Toonz Raster or Vector level (TLV or PLI file), it already comes with a palette, whose style names and page configuration will be preserved.
+If the color model is a Smart Raster or Vector level (TLV or PLI file), it already comes with a palette, whose style names and page configuration will be preserved.

 If the color model is a full-color Raster image or animation level, the palette is automatically generated by extracting colors from the image, or the first image of the level.
 If the full-color image contains many shaded colors, the palette will be optimized to reduce the number of colors.